Louise Slaughter: Tenure

 In January 1987, Slaughter entered Congress.
 During her entire tenure, she was a "fierce advocate" for medical research, women's health, neurology and genetic rights.
-In 1993, as a member of the United States House Committee on the Budget Slaughter secured the first $500 million earmarked by Congress for breast cancer research at the National Institutes of Health.
+In 1993, as a member of the House Budget Committee Slaughter secured the first $500 million earmarked by Congress for breast cancer research at the National Institutes of Health.
 Slaughter was also a co-sponsor of the National Institutes of Health Revitalization Act of 1993, and fought to ensure the legislation included language guaranteeing that women and minorities were included in all federal health clinical trials from that point forward.
 Previously, all NIH-funded research was done on white males, even in trials related to predominantly female diseases such as breast cancer.
 Slaughter fought to include language establishing an Office of Research on Women's Health at NIH in the legislation.
 Ten years after the creation of ORWH, the National Institutes of Health awarded Slaughter its "Visionary for Women's Health Research" award.

 In 1994, along with Senator Joe Biden, Slaughter co-authored the Violence Against Women Act which is designed to reduce incidences of domestic violence in the United States and provide resources to victims.